 The latest attempt to find a buyer would come more than two years after Carlyle's previous efforts to sell Arinc failed over a price gap, as well as lack of interest by potential buyers in pursuing the entire company.

 Carlyle, however, sold Arinc's government consulting services division to Booz Allen Hamilton late last year, getting rid of a business that potential buyers found unattractive in the previous auction, the people said.

-Arinc has roughly USD$120 million to USD$125 million in earnings before interest, tax, depreciation and amortisation (EBITDA) and could be sold for more than 10 times EBITDA, the people said.
+Arinc has roughly USD$120 million to USD$125 million in earnings before interest, tax, depreciation and amortization (EBITDA) and could be sold for more than 10 times EBITDA, the people said.

 The auction is expected to be launched later this spring, they added.

 The people asked not to be named because the auction is not public.
 Carlyle did not have immediate comment, while JPMorgan and Evercore declined to comment.